zx80/flask-simple-auth/DOCUMENTATION.md

   `application/json` responses.
   Using *json:error* generates a JSON dictionary with key *error* holding the error message.
-  The response generation can be fully overriden by providing a callable which expects the error message and status code as parameters.
+  The response generation can be fully overriden by providing a callable which expects the error message, status code, headers and content type as parameters.
   This handler can be restricted to apply only to FSA-generated errors, see `FSA_HANDLE_ALL_ERRORS` below.
   Default is *plain*.